 Indulge once in awhile.

 It’s no secret that pregnancy can cause overwhelming cravings.
 If you’re walking past a bakery and dying for a cookie, go for it!
 I know it seems crazy to encourage pregnant women to splurge, but I have to quickly follow it up with in moderation.
 An indulgence once a week is perfectly fine but try to keep it in check.

 DON’T: Use pregnancy as an excuse to go crazy with your sweet tooth.

-DO: Allow yourself a sweet treat once a week.
+DO: Allow yourself a sweet treat once in a while.

 Skip alcohol, cigarettes & unpasteurized dairy products.

 Most everyone knows about these by now so they almost go without saying, but I think it is important to reiterate them.
 Unpasteurized dairy products can contain potentially harmful bacteria so it is prudent to save the creamy cheeses like brie for post-pregnancy.
 There have been several studies lately talking about how careful we really need to be when it comes to alcohol and crossing the blood of our babies; However, the topic is still up for debate.
 I believe that until we know 100% it is best to significantly limit or completely stop alcohol consumption.
 Cigarettes are not good for you with or without a growing baby in your body so no matter what point you find yourself in life, I would highly encourage you to break the habit and seek medical help if necessary!